kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 *Story 1: Fast virtualized network functions*

-A user asks for a "fast network" and automatically gets all the various pieces coordinated (hugepages, cpusets, network device) co-located on a socket.
+A user asks for a "fast network" and automatically gets all the various pieces coordinated (hugepages, cpusets, network device) in a preferred NUMA Node alignment, in most cases this will be the narrrowest possible set of NUMA Node(s).

 *Story 2: Accelerated neural network training*

-A user asks for an accelerator device and some number of exclusive CPUs in order to get the best training performance, due to socket-alignment of the assigned CPUs and devices.
+A user asks for an accelerator device and some number of exclusive CPUs in order to get the best training performance, due to NUMA Node alignment of the assigned CPUs and devices.

 # Proposal